mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   A sound is broadcast to people with coils, and they start a mutiny against Lissa.
 Lissa and Casra are killed in the action.
     Set mourns over hae.
 Lin is vengeful to Set.
 Kip mourns from a distance, feeling a bit guilty for being an intruder.
     Casra says hae last words to them and talks about a better future - Kip is reminded that hae death will be for nothing unless he does something to stop the ice age.
-    Kip hears messages about Lif from Holragi and listens to hae fear on the radio.
+    Kip hears messages about Lif from Holrag and listens to hae fear on the radio.

   Interlogue:
     Next day, a boat comes for everyone who is able-bodied and able-minded to help with preparations.
 Kip gets on the boat with a radio and regrets what happened at the Great Pavilion, but feels hopeful for the future with Setre in charge.
 Mel is waiting for him at Shaki Harbor.